Skip to main content

 About Drevlians

-Drevlians Nature Reserve protects 30,873 hectares of ancient Polissian forests and wetlands in Zhytomyr Oblast, northwestern Ukraine.
-Established in 2009, it is one of Ukraine's largest nature reserves, preserving extensive tracts of natural forest that have escaped major logging and reclamation.
+Drevlians Nature Reserve protects 30,872.84 hectares of ancient Polissian forests and wetlands in Zhytomyr Oblast, northwestern Ukraine, in the Narodychi Raion district.
+[1] Established in 2009, it is one of Ukraine's largest nature reserves, preserving extensive tracts of natural forest that have escaped major logging and reclamation.
 The reserve is named after the Drevlians, a medieval East Slavic tribe who inhabited the forests of this region, and the landscape retains much of its primeval character with old-growth oak and pine stands, raised bogs, and pristine woodland streams.
+The Uzh River runs along the northern border of the reserve, flowing northeast to meet the Prypiat.
+[1]

 Wildlife Ecosystems

-The reserve's extensive forests provide habitat for large mammals including wolves, lynx, moose, red deer, roe deer, and wild boar, with the large area allowing viable populations of these species to persist.
-Over 180 bird species have been recorded including black storks, lesser spotted eagles, various owls, and woodpeckers including the rare white-backed woodpecker dependent on deadwood-rich forests.
-Beavers have transformed stream valleys, creating wetland habitats that support diverse amphibian and invertebrate communities.
+The reserve's extensive forests provide habitat for over 500 recorded fauna species, including large mammals such as wolves, lynx, moose, roe deer, and wild boar that benefit from landscape-scale protection.
+[1] Over 180 bird species have been recorded including black storks, lesser spotted eagles, various owls, and woodpeckers including the rare white-backed woodpecker dependent on deadwood-rich forests.
+Beavers have transformed stream valleys, creating wetland habitats that support diverse amphibian and invertebrate communities including the fire-bellied toad and great crested newt.
 The forest rivers support populations of brook trout and other fish species sensitive to water quality.

 Flora Ecosystems

 The vegetation is predominantly mixed forests typical of the Western Polissia region, with dominant species including Scots pine on sandy substrates, pedunculate oak on richer soils, and extensive birch-alder wetland forests in poorly drained areas.
-Old-growth stands contain trees exceeding 200 years of age with abundant deadwood in all stages of decomposition, supporting specialized fungi, lichens, and invertebrate communities.
-The understory features bilberry, lily of the valley, and various ferns, while raised bogs harbor Sphagnum mosses, cranberry, sundew, and other bog specialists.
+Over 800 species of vascular plants have been recorded, representing approximately 56 percent of all vascular plant species documented in the Ukrainian Polissia.
+[1] Old-growth stands contain trees exceeding 200 years of age with abundant deadwood in all stages of decomposition, supporting specialised fungi, lichens, and invertebrate communities.
+The understory features bilberry, lily of the valley, and various ferns, while raised bogs harbour Sphagnum mosses, cranberry, sundew, and other bog specialists.

 Geology